Nitigya272001/Hera-Pheri-CLI-Quiz/README.md

-# Are you of Hera Pheri, really ?
+# Are you a fan of Hera Pheri, really ?
 Then this quiz is for you!

 1. This is a CLI based quiz game made using the browser based tool **Repl.it**.
 2. This quiz check on **_your knowlwdge about the movie Hera-Pheri_**